 Dividends are calculated as follows: deposits earn dividends based on the day of deposit, day of withdrawal method.
 Dividends are declared by the Board of Directors and paid to share accounts at the end of each quarter.

 As a federally chartered credit union, we fall under the supervision of NCUA, an agency of the federal government.
-Accounts are insured up to $250,000 by the National Credit Union Share Insurance Fund or NCUSIF which offers one of the strongest protection of funds in the nation.
+Accounts are insured up to $500,000 by the National Credit Union Association (NCUA) and Excess Share Insurance (ESI).

 Detailed quarterly statements are mailed to all members with active accounts.
 Monthly statements are mailed to those members who have a share draft checking account or any type of EFT (electronic fund transfer) activity.
 Statements detailing earned dividends exceeding $10.00 (Form 1099) are mailed at the end of each year.